-These projects or improvements are financially unconstrained needs that are designed to test the Collier County network through 2045.
+These projects or improvements are financially unconstrained needs for the Collier County transportation network.
+D1RPM provides the ability to determine the effectiveness of these unconstrained needs through 2045.
 Attachment B-1 lists the projects entered into D1RPM for the year 2045.